vishesh-banna0/mini-projects/README.md

 This project is a great starting point for practicing Python fundamentals, including dictionaries, loops, functions, and randomization. 🚀

 Feel free to check out the code and suggest improvements! 😊

+# Second Project - Random Password Generator
+# 🔐 Python Password Generator

+This is a **secure and customizable password generator** built in Python.
+It allows users to generate strong passwords with different character options, ensuring security and flexibility.

+## ✨ Features
+✅ User-defined password length
+✅ Options to include/exclude:
+   - Uppercase letters
+   - Lowercase letters
+   - Special characters
+   - Digits
+✅ Ensures at least one character from each selected category
+✅ Randomized and shuffled for better security
+✅ Input validation to prevent errors

+---

+## 🛠 Functions and Concepts Used

+### 🔀 `random.shuffle()`
+- Shuffles the final password list to ensure randomness.